Canon 1300D vs Canon M

 - More heavily discounted: Has been around for much longer (launched in July 2012).

-If the number of relative strengths (bullet points above) is taken as a guide, the Canon M emerges as the winner of the match-up (10 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the Canon M is the clear winner of the contest (11 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 1300D vs Canon M